brianjpatterson/qa-engineer-interview/README.md

 Collaboration with other teams: A QA engineer may need to work closely with other teams such as development, product, and customer support.
 Ensuring effective communication and collaboration can be challenging.

+# In your experience, have you ever had to manage multiple teams at the same time?

+Yes, I have had experience managing multiple teams in my previous role as a software QA engineer.
+It required clear communication and coordination to ensure that each team was aware of the objectives and priorities of the project, and that their work aligned with these goals.
+I had to balance the needs and resources of each team effectively, and I had to establish clear roles and responsibilities for each team.
+I also provided regular updates and feedback to ensure that all teams were aware of the progress and status of the project.
+I had to rely on my strong leadership and management skills as well as effective communication and conflict resolution skills to manage multiple teams successfully.

 # What is your approach when you have found a bug in the software product?